-Born Otis Victor Edelbrock he was best known as “Vic”.
-Vics natural propensity for all things mechanical made him a natural with the automobile.
-Born in a small town in Kansas with his family, Vic left for a better, more prosperous life on the West Coast hoping to one day work for himself.
-By 1933 he was married and racing at the dry lakes with friends and opened his own repair shop in partnership with his new brother-in-law Ray.
+Born Otis Victor Edelbrock, he was best known as “Vic”.
+Vic's natural propensity for all things mechanical made him a natural with the automobile.
+Born in a small town in Kansas, Vic left for a better, more prosperous life on the West Coast hoping to one day work for himself.
+By 1933 he was married and racing at the dry lakes with friends, and opened his own repair shop in partnership with his new brother-in-law Ray.
 As his passion for speed became stronger, Vic started building his own speed parts for his flathead Ford to push his car to be the best.

-After serving time welding and machining parts on an assembly line for war time efforts, Vic knew, he now had the experience to mass produce his own parts.
-Vic would go on to test all of his new parts with his 1932 Ford that was his daily driver during the week and his racer on the weekends.
+After serving time welding and machining parts on an assembly line for war time efforts, Vic knew he had the experience to mass produce his own parts.
+Vic would go on to test all of his new parts with his 1932 Ford, which was his daily driver during the week and his racer on the weekends.
 As the business grew, he tested parts with the company’s new Clayton dynamometer and then field tested his new products to get the best results.

-Some of the things Vic was noted for:
+Some of the things Vic Sr. was noted for: